 Some colleges/universities that provide paper-based courses that inmates can work with:

-We are working with the University of Washington to open access to its Integrated Social Sciences online degree program for inmates across the nation, starting here in Washington.
+We are working with the Arizona State University to open access to its 150+ online degrees, ranked #4 in online undergraduate programs.

 Students learn full-stack development in partnership with Code Fellows.
 Programming experts lead classes at the institution where students learn front-end web and mobile development.
 At Code Fellows, students will benefit from diverse training methods that include tech talks, pair programming, lectures, and solo project work with extensive access to instructors and teaching assistants.